slsa-framework/slsa/docs/spec/draft/threats.md

 process, which alters the build process and injects unintended behavior into the output artifact.

-*Mitigation:* Treat build tooling, including OS images, as any other software to be verified prior to use (as described in (G)).
+*Mitigation:* Treat build tooling, including OS images, as any other artifact to be verified prior to use (as described in (G)).
 This will allow the build platform to detect any modified binaries.